Carreau/jupyter-book/introtojs.md

 ![](devtools.png)

-Ok, so let's look at differents area of the developper tool you will be interested in.
+Ok, so let's look at different area of the developer tool you will be interested in.

+#### DOM Tree

 The far left tab, named `Elements` is the tab that allow you to view the current structure of the DOM.
 We won't really dive into what the DOM.
 In a first approximation, the DOM is the current state of the HTML.
 You want to be to this tab if you are trying to inspect or modify the structure of the DOM.